Ground Investigation work (GI) are being carried out in agricultural fields in proximity to the Broad Oak Water site.

 Not at this stage.
 The Ground Investigation works do not signal the start of construction work on the reservoir – we are assessing the ground where the reservoir will be built at a later date.

-The Broad Oak reservoir project is now progressing, with the aim to provide water into supply by 2035.
+The Broad Oak Water project is now progressing, with the aim to provide water into supply by 2035.
 We are in the initial phase of this scheme, and the GI work will inform our plans.

-Local residents may hear increased noise levels, and see contractors working on site.
+Local residents may hear increased noise levels and see contractors working on site.

 If your land is directly affected, our appointed land agents, Dalcour Maclaren, will contact you individually.

-All activities will adhere to Health and Safety and environmental legislation, with working areas being secured with fencing.
+All activities adhere to Health and Safety and environmental legislation, with working areas being secured with fencing.